 - Enough cotton fabric for the pillow size you plan to make.

 - Cherry pits: You’ll need 2/3 lbs. to 1 lb. depending on the size of your homemade heating pad you’re crafting.

 - a thread

 Old leftover pieces of fabric or cushion covers are a great material for your homemade heating pad.
 You could also upcycle an old washcloth or shirt sleeve – feel free to get creative!

 Stock up on cherry pits in the summer when cherries are in season.
 After eating, boil your cherry pits for ten minutes in a pot of water to remove the remaining pulp.
-Heat them in the oven at 195°F/90°C for an hour until dry to avoid mold growth.
-This also kills off any “stowaways” (unwanted insects).
+Heat them in the oven at 195°F for an hour until dry to avoid mold growth.
+This also kills off any unwanted insects.

 Here’s how to make your own homemade DIY heating pad – step by step.

 - Cut the cloth to the dimensions of the pillow you wish to make.
 The exact size is completely up to you.
 Around 8 by 11 inches is a comfortable size to start with.
 Alternatively, you can also use a plate as a template and sew a round homemade heating pad.
 Whichever you decide on – you’ll need two same size pieces of fabric.

 - Place the two identical pieces of fabric right on top of each other and align them.